peakBreaker/peakBreaker.github.io/_posts/2017-07-22-Personal-notes-on-knockout-js.markdown

 **Sources for confusion:**
 - Observables are called like functions, eg: if meal attribute is an observable we may do:
   `meal().price` to get the price in our view or something
 - A good rule is to initiate the self variable when calling a class and using that instead of `this`.
-Like so: `var self = this;` self only changes then if you write code to change it, while this always points to the object it is called for, which may result in some issues
+Like so: `var self = this;` - `self` only changes then if you write code to change it, while `this` always points to the object it is called for, which may result in some issues
 - When calling a `$root.function` from a foreach statement in the view, the current object will be passed as a parameter to the function from the view

 **Typical workflow:**